Jaylondelgado/case-n-parts/journal/Jaylon.md

 * Working on FastAPI

 I just started off and was able to finish the PUT request.
 The error I was gettign was becaue case needed qotes around it, once i implemented that it went smoothly.
 The team then took some time to brainstorm what we should put in the footer of our website.
+After lunch i decided to work on our request to List all of the builds.
+Before fixing it, it was showing all details of the build and each part, the team and I decided it would be best to only show necessary information.
+Doing so, casued me to have to create a new model in parts.py for each part in order to reference to that model and show only important information.
+Now, its the end of the day and I am realizing I am going to have to update my buildfetch on the front end since we are now presenting different data.

+## June 9, 2022

+*